mihirchronicles/mihirchronicles.github.io/content/bookshelf/creative-confidence.md

 - Designers always act with intention.
 - Everything in modern society is the result of a collection of decisions made by someone.
 - Failure sucks, but instructs.
-- We believe the lessons learned from failures may make us smarter—even stronger.
+- We believe the lessons learned from failures may make us smarter-even stronger.
 - Relentless practice creates a database of experience that you can draw upon to make more enlightened choices.
 - Success has many fathers, but failure is an orphan.
 - When our self-worth isn't on the line, we are more willing to courageous and risk sharing our raw talents and gifts.